Last Updated on May 25, 2016

 Understanding which housing market you’re in helps you present realistic offers.
 In a seller’s market there’s typically low inventory, which means each home for sale may receive multiple offers.
 In this case you need to come to the table with a strong offer or you’ll likely be kicked to the curb fairly quickly.

-Likewise, in a buyer’s market there tends to be more houses for sale then there are buyers, and buyers typically have the ability to negotiate more than they would in a seller’s market.
+Likewise, in a buyer’s market there tends to be more houses for sale than there are buyers, and buyers typically have the ability to negotiate more than they would in a seller’s market.
 Even in these conditions experts recommend you don’t offer less than five percent of list price–barring the house hasn’t grown stagnant in the market–if you want your offer to be seriously considered.

 A Realtor will help you present your most competitive offer, so no matter which market you’re in, make sure you lean on their expertise.